 U.S. Multihull Championship

-The U.S. Multihull Championship is one of several prestigious championships hosted by US SAILING and sailed in selected one-design class boats.
-The perpetual trophy was presented and named the Alter Cup in 1986 in honor of Hobie Alter, Sr. and his extraordinary promotion of one-design multihull sailing and racing programs.
-The U.S. Multihull Championship for the Hobie Alter Cup has become one of the nation's major sailing championships, having featured world champions from numerous classes, Olympic medalists and several national champions from the multihull ranks.
+The U.S. Multihull Championship is one of several prestigious championships hosted by US Sailing and sailed in selected one-design class boats.
+The perpetual trophy was presented and named the Alter Trophy in 1986 in honor of Hobie Alter, Sr. and his extraordinary promotion of one-design multihull sailing and racing programs.
+The U.S. Multihull Championship for the Hobie Alter Trophy has become one of the nation's major sailing championships, having featured world champions from numerous classes, Olympic medalists and several national champions from the multihull ranks.

-The championship continues to have the good fortune of having manufacturers provide new boats including Hobie, Inter, Nacra, Prindle, Mystere and Bimare classes.
+Originally the championship had the good fortune of having manufacturers provide new boats including Hobie, Inter, Nacra, Prindle, Mystere and Bimare classes but in 2013, the decision was made to rotate it each year through the various classes of catamarans.
 Yacht clubs from different regions in the U.S. have been host to the U.S. Multihull Championship with great success.
 Proficient race management, fun social events and local housing for the competing sailors have helped make these championships first-class events.

 Clubs interested in hosting future U.S. Multihull Championships are invited to inquire.
 The U.S. Multihull Championship Committee desires to book the championships several years in advance and will consider all requests.
 The Committee will be happy to explain what is required to host the event and help in the planning and a bid packet may be downloaded at the Championships Management site.